General FAQ's

 Q: Does PinPoint APRS interact directly with my radio?

 A: No. PinPoint APRS needs a TNC (Terminal Node Controller) to talk to via serial port or network port that converts bits and bytes into very specific signals for your radio, like a modem during the dial-up Internet days.
-The TNC can also be a piece of software (combined with a simple radio interface) that runs on the same (or separate) computer, like SoundModem or Direwolf.
+The TNC can also be a piece of software (combined with a simple radio interface) that runs on the same (or separate) computer, like SoundModem, VARA or Direwolf.
 The TNC controls the radio.
 PinPoint APRS talks to the TNC.

 Q: Can I get both internal GPS data and the KISS TNC connected to PinPoint APRS with a Kenwood D74 or D75?